27astra/27astra/README.md

 ### Hi there 👋

-- 🔭 I am currently a postgraduate student in artificial Intelligence at Soochow University
+- 🔭 I’m currently a postgraduate student in artificial Intelligence at Soochow University
 - 🌱 I’m currently learning discourse parsing in text-based MPC
 - 📫 How to reach me: 2747359382@qq.com
 - 😄 Before that, I mainly studied website front-end and UI design